Andrew Tye

-Andrew James Tye (born 12 December 1986) is an Australian cricketer who plays One Day Internationals (ODIs) and Twenty20 Internationals (T20Is) for the Australian national cricket team.
-At the domestic level he plays for Western Australia and Perth Scorchers.
+Andrew James "AJ" Tye (born 12 December 1986) is an Australian cricketer who played One Day Internationals (ODIs) and Twenty20 Internationals (T20Is) for the Australian national cricket team.
+At the domestic level he plays for Western Australia and Melbourne Renegades.
 He is most famous for his use of the knuckle ball and wide variation of pace.

 Early career

 From the northern suburbs of Perth, Tye played second XI cricket in England for Somerset, Durham and Northamptonshire before making his list A debut in the 2013–14 Ryobi One-Day Cup aged 26.
 He took the second most wickets in the tournament and returned the best single innings bowling figures of 5 wickets for 46 runs against Tasmania.

 Following his impressive performances in the One Day tournament, he signed with the Sydney Thunder for the 2013–14 Big Bash League season.
 For the 2014–15 Big Bash League season however, he switched to play for the Perth Scorchers.

 He was seen as a breakout player in BBL|04, with Australian T20 captain Aaron Finch labelling him as the 'find of the tournament'.
 He enjoyed success with the team, and was a focal contributor to Perth's second successive Big Bash League title.

 At grade cricket level, Tye plays for Scarborough.